finos/symphony-bdk-java/README.md

 ## Testing commands

-Sample commands are shipped with the application as a way to assist developers to understand the mechanics of the application.
+Sample commands are shipped with the SDK as a way to assist developers to understand the mechanics of the SDK.
-If application is properly configured to point to your POD, create an IM or chat room with the bot (search it by the display name you configured in Symphony Admin portal).
+If SDK is properly configured to point to your POD, create an IM or chat room with the bot (search it by the display name you configured in Symphony Admin portal).

 All the sample commands require mentioning the bot (e.g. @MyBot), although you can specify any other pattern when creating your own commands.